bsmg/beat-saber-community-wiki/about/modders.md

 [GitHub](https://github.com/)

 ## opl
-Creator of the fancy HTTPStatus stream tools that exposes TONS of information about the game for other developers to use, often in really fancy overlays for Twitch streams!
+Creator of the HTTPStatus tool that exposes tons of information about the game for other developers to use, often in fancy overlays for Twitch streams!
 **Roles:** Modder
 **Contributions:** HTTPStatus
 [GitHub](https://github.com/opl-)